The Ford

 Design changes

-Up until 1916, early Ts had
+Up until 1916, early Ts had a

-early cars were open-bodied touring cars and
+open-bodied touring cars and runabouts, these being

-runabouts, these being cheaper to make than closed
+cheaper to make than closed cars.
+Prior to the 1911

-cars.
-Prior to the 1911 model year (when front doors
+model year (when front doors were added to the touring

-cars did not have an opening door for the driver.
+model), US - made open cars did not have an opening door

-Later models included closed cars (introduced in
+for the driver.
+Later models included closed cars

-1915), sedans, coupes and trucks.
-The chassis was
+(introduced in 1915), sedans, coupes and trucks.
+The

-also developed some truck bodies for this chassis,
+Ford also developed some truck bodies for this chassis,

 designated the Model TT.
-The headlights were
+The headlights were originally

-originally acetylene lamps made of brass (commonly
+acetylene lamps made of brass (commonly using

-using Prest-O-Lite tanks), but eventually the car
+Prest-O-Lite tanks), but eventually the car gained

-gained electric lights after 1910, initially powered
+electric lights after 1910, initially powered from the

-upgraded to a battery, generator and starter motor,
+battery, generator and starter motor, when lighting

-when lighting power was switched to the battery
+power was switched to the battery source.

 The Model T production system,